 AFTER EACH WEAR, polish with a clean dry, soft cloth.
 With Plated Jewelry, it is more critical to do this after each wear to remove oils from the skin.
 Left remaining, these oils will build-up and eventually lead to tarnish which will be difficult to remove.
 For Gold Plate, the use of Commercial Polishing Cloths or Creams, is not recommended as this can remove the plating.
-Sterling Silver may take a very light cleaning with a Commercial Polishing Cloth, but use it very sparingly and only for tough tarnish.
-It bears repeating that to preserve your plated jewelry, polish with a clean, dry, soft cloth after each wear.
+Silver Plate may take a very light cleaning with a Commercial Polishing Cloth, but use it very sparingly and only for tough tarnish.
+It is worth repeating that to preserve your plated jewelry, polish with a clean, dry, soft cloth after each wear.

 Pewter Jewelry is known for developing a “Patina” or dark color over time.
 This can happen with any jewelry, but the word “Patina” is often associated with Pewter.
 Some think it gives the piece an “antique-ish” appearance and is desirable.
 If this is the look wish, than do little to nothing in terms of cleaning.

 Otherwise, follow the steps above for Sterling Silver Jewelry, polish with a clean, dry, soft cloth after each wear, followed by regular cleaning with a Commercial Polishing Cloth.
 Polished Pewter will maintain a shine indefinitely if you clean it regularly.
 We have pieces in our possession that are very old and they still maintain a lovely shine.